pschool-in/curriculum/content/grammar/new-topics/thegerund-infinitive.md

  ### Notes

-An infinitve is a verb that functions as a noun, adjective, or adverb in order to express an opinion, purpose of an object or action or answers the questions, who, what or why.
+An infinitve is a verb that functions as a noun, adjective, or adverb in order to express an opinion, purpose of an object or action or answers the questions, who, what, or why.
 The infinitve usually begins with the word "to" and is followed by base form of the verb.

 Some examples of infinitive include